DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 #### Feedback from the Team

 - FOV change while dodging is a little too harsh right now
+- Allister Model Stuff
+	- With the art style, the texturing was supposed to do a lot of the heavy lifting

 ### Out-of-engine Updates